searica/MoreVanillaBuildPrefabs/README.md

 Over time I will slowly patch more prefabs and hopefully come up with a more generalizable method of patching them, but if you'd really like a specific prefab to work better then let me know via one of the methods above.
 I'm a grad student and have a lot of personal responsibilities on top of that so I can't promise I will always respond quickly, but I do intend to maintain and improve the mod in my free time.

 ### Credits
 This mod was inspired by and partially based on MoreVanillaBuilds by Galathil and PotteryBarn by ComfyMods.
-Also, thanks to blaxxun-boop for creating ServerSync and the developers of Jotunn.
+Also, massive thanks to the developers of Jotunn.

 Thanks to Margmas for Jotunn and their help with figuring out how to resolve several issues.